Guidelines for Making Decisions as a Couple in Partnership

 Where there is no guidance, a people falls, but in an abundance of counselors there is safety (Proverbs 11:14).

-4. If you don’t have a trusted friend, why not?
-Will you reach out to us?
+• If you don’t have a trusted friend, why not?

 The Husband Is Not a Dictator

-The husband and wife are a team who balances each other out for God’s glory and their mutual benefit.
+The husband and wife are a team that balances each other out for God’s glory and their mutual benefit.
 There have been many times when my wife has appealed to me because her conscience was not coming to terms with some of the decisions that I was thinking about making.
-In those situations, I listened to her appeals.
-Why?
+In those situations, I listened to her appeals for many reasons.

 • She loves God.